 How To Hack The Spotify Algorithm In 2023

 As Spotify gets more and more concerned with becoming a profitable business, they are taking fake/fraudulent streams more and more seriously.

 This means that Spotify is not only taking away streams from songs they think have fraudulent streams (like those that you get from bots or click farms on phony playlists), but they are even starting to completely remove these songs from their service.

 To keep their partnership in good standing with Spotify, some distributors may even drop you from their distribution service if you get caught doing this.

-If you’ve been trying to ‘hack’ the Spotify algorithm by paying to get on playlists that are too good to be true or definitely use bots or click farms to artificial boost streams, it’s a good time to cut that crap out.
+If you’ve been trying to ‘hack’ the Spotify algorithm by paying to get on playlists that are too good to be true or definitely use bots or click farms to artificially boost streams, it’s a good time to cut that crap out.

-What is the right way to ‘hack’ the algorithm then, you ask?
+…what is the right way to ‘hack’ the algorithm then, you ask?

 You need to get real listeners over to your music.

 The way I’ve done this (and got on over 7 Spotify editorial playlists and racked up over 300,000 streams) is by leveraging Facebook/Instagram ads to target potential fans who listen to similar artists and drive them to Spotify.

 …which has a few benefits that not everyone is aware of.